DeByeUSerSYstem/QDots-sizer/README.md

 from Wide-Angle x-ray Total Scattering pattern, using a light all-convolutional deep learning model trained with physics-informed augmented data.

-The starting diffractograms could be simulated using the dedicated software _Debussy_, developed in the To.Sca.Lab group @University of Insubria (Italy).

 ### Supported data type
  * Sample state: colloidal and dry